mogtofu33/docker-compose-drupal/README.md

 To avoid permissions issues you can run command as webserver user, for example with apache:
 <pre>docker exec -it -u apache:apache CONTAINER_NAME drush @d st</pre>

-You can find a script to set a Drush alias for your container :
+You can find a script for bash to set a Drush alias for your container:
 <pre>. scripts/start-drush.sh</pre>
 Every drush command will now run on this container.